canonical/prometheus-k8s-operator/README.md

 ## Usage

-The Prometheus Operator may be deployed using the Juju command line as in
+The Prometheus Operator may be deployed using the Juju command line:

 ```sh
 $ juju deploy prometheus-k8s --trust
 ```

-By default the Prometheus Operator monitors itself, but it also accepts additional scrape targets over Juju relations with charms that support the `prometheus_scrape` interface and preferably use the Prometheus charm library.
+By default, the Prometheus Operator monitors itself, but it also accepts additional scrape targets over Juju relations with charms that support the `prometheus_scrape` interface and preferably use the Prometheus charm library.
 This [charm library](lib/charms/prometheus_k8s/v0/prometheus_scrape.py)